April 24 2026

 On Cape Cod

-So on Tuesday May 5th I readied my tackle and set off.
+On Tuesday May 5th 2020 I readied my tackle and set off.
 It was a glorious spring day and there were even a few people laying out in the sun on the beach.
 For a moment it felt like summer!

 Historically, based off the reports inside our forum, the best springtime squid action on Cape Cod occurs during late April and early May.
-Again I'm no squid expert, but I feel your chance of success will increase as soon as the water temperature hits 50 degrees.
+I feel your chance of success will increase as soon as the water temperature hits 50 degrees.

 This is when loligo squid invade the shallows of Nantucket Sound to spawn.
-I was thinking about all of this as I headed out Wednesday afternoon under a beautifully blue Cape Cod springtime sky.
+I was thinking about all of this as I headed out under a beautifully blue Cape Cod springtime sky.

 During the spring, squid can be caught off the coastline of Cape Cod in 20-30 feet of water.
 The stretch of coastline shown below is particularly attractive to spawning squid.

-I highly recommend wearing a drysuit to increase safety, especially when fishing from a kayak.
-Right now I'm wearing a GUL Zero-Stretch Drysuit whenever I'm fishing from my kayak or small boat during the spring.
-In addition I always wear my Stohlquist lifejacket fit snuggly around my chest.
+You absolutely need to wear a drysuit to increase safety, especially when fishing from a small boat or kayak.
+Right now I'm wearing a GUL Zero-Stretch Drysuit whenever I'm fishing from my kayak or small boat during the spring-even when fishing the freshwater ponds.

 What To Use And How To Fish It